apad201/finalProject-atl17/README.md

 ## Introduction

 My final project focused on using scipy's `fft` module to apply the Fast Fourier Transform to audio signals.
 Using the FFT, I generated frequency-domain plots of audio signals and applied simple low-pass, high-pass, and band-pass filters to audio signals.
 I also used the inverse FFT functions to translate the transformed frequency-domain data into new audio files in order to listen to the effects of the various filters.
 Finally, I applied a low-pass filter to a section of a piece of music in order to isolate the lower voice.
+All of my code is included in `fft_filter.py`.

 ## Applying the FFT